lorenzo-pezzali/react-native-event-calendar-customized/README.md

 - NPM package is up to date
 - Callback on moving between dates left and right
 - Ability to hide the navigation header
+- Page resets if the initDate is changed, back to the initial date

 Below is as per readme from https://github.com/joshjhargreaves/react-native-event-calendar/